Abductive forgetting: The two forms of abductive forgetting

-The starting point of abduction is a propositional formula build over an alphabet that includes two subsets: a set of hypotheses and a set of manifestations.
-In this article, they are assumed disjoint~\cite{eite-gott-95-a,mehe-bate-06} {}\nojournal{; how this assumption affects the given result is discussed in Section~\ref{section-intersecting}}.
+Abduction works on a propositional formula built over an alphabet that includes two subsets: the hypotheses and the manifestations, assumed disjoint~\cite{eite-gott-95-a,mehe-bate-06} {}\nojournal~ ; how this assumption affects the given result is discussed in Section~\ref{section-intersecting} {}\endnojournal.